n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Discussion

 \subsection{Limitations}

-The proposed scalar reduction relies on having a reasonable separation of timescales between the phase difference dynamics and the limit cycle period, so that first-order averaging can be used to turn non-autonomous equations into relatively tractable autonomous equations.
-However, the results show that first-order averaging is sufficient to capture nonlinear effects in both heterogeneity and coupling strength.
+The proposed scalar reduction relies on having a reasonable separation of timescales between the phase difference dynamics and the limit cycle period so that first-order averaging can be used to turn non-autonomous equations into relatively tractable autonomous equations. \yb{We have observed a similar separation of timescales in prior work for $1{:}1$ phase-locking \cite{park2021high,park2024body}.
+Establishing precise conditions for this separation of timescales for $n{:}m$ phase-locking is beyond the scope of this work, but our results show that first-order averaging is sufficient to capture nonlinear contributions of heterogeneity and coupling strength in phase-locked behaviors, provided that $\ve$ and $\delta$ are sufficiently small.}

-While the scalar reduction captures saddle-node bifurcations in phase-locked states, it is by nature unable to capture Hopf bifurcations in phase-locked states for a pair of oscillators.
+Another possible limitation lies in the types of bifurcations that the proposed reduction can capture.
+While the scalar reduction naturally captures fold bifurcations of cycles via saddle-node bifurcations, it is unable to capture Hopf bifurcations in phase-locked states for a pair of oscillators.
 The scalar model also cannot capture transient oscillations toward phase-locked states that happen to be stable foci, although it can capture the existence and asymptotic stability of stable foci.
-Note, however, that for three or more oscillators, the scalar model can capture Hopf bifurcations in the phase difference dynamics as demonstrated in \cite{park2024body}.
+Note, however, that for three or more oscillators, the scalar model can capture Hopf bifurcations in the phase difference dynamics, as demonstrated in \cite{park2024body} for $1{:}1$ phase-locking.